kami-lel/CMPM-121-Phaser-Valley/README.md

 ```

 - - Each cell is represented by a 2 byte integer from 0000 to 10532, organized as follows - the thousands digit represents the cell's water level (0-10), the hundreds digit represents the cell's light level (0-5), the tens digit represents the index of the plant in the cell (0-3), and the ones digit represents the growth stage of the plant (0-2).
 A 0 in the tens place is interpreted as the absence of a plant.
+- Multiple Save Files and Autosaving
+- - The game maintains three save files and one autosave in local storage.
+The save files are manually saved to using the save button, while the autosave updates upon starting the game and whenever the time is advanced.
+Upon starting the game, the player is able to select a save file to start from - if the save file has data it will be loaded, otherwise the default start will be loaded.
+The player may also manually load a save file at any point prior to finishing the game.
+- Auto-save system
+- -  The autosave updates upon starting the game and whenever the time is advanced.
+The player can select the Autosave file in the loading menu, to continue where the player left off.
 - Infinite Undos and Redos
 - - Undos and Redos are implemented as a pair of stacks.
 Sowing and reaping plants and advancing time add a snapshot of the game state to the undo stack in the form of an ArrayBuffer as depicted above.
 Pressing the undo button moves the top of the undo stack to the redo stack and loads the game state from the new top of the undo stack.
 Pressing the redo button moves the top of the redo stack to the undo stack, then loads from the new top of the undo stack as before.
 Adding a new snapshot to the undo stack by any means other than the redo button clears the redo stack.
-- Multiple Save Files and Autosaving
-- - The game maintains three save files and one autosave in local storage.
-The save files are manually saved to using the save button, while the autosave updates upon starting the game and whenever the time is advanced.
-Upon starting the game, the player is able to select a save file to start from - if the save file has data it will be loaded, otherwise the default start will be loaded.
-The player may also manually load a save file at any point prior to finishing the game.

 ### Reflection

 There were no significant changes to our plans from last Devlog, save that our Tools Lead JC finally set up deno on the repository.
 Hasn't exactly been a lot of time to end up changing plans otherwise - Typescript remains the most viable change option in terms of engines.

-## Devlog Entry F.0 - 12/3/2024 {#F.0}
+## Devlog Entry F.0 - 12/3/2024

 ### Requirements